The Basics of Bookkeeping

 Good bookkeeping will move your business forward.
 It is the basic accounting process, and growing your business without bookkeeping may be a huge struggle.
 And as simple as it may seem, implementing the wrong system for your business can cause challenges.

-Bookkeeping could help you get a business loan because banks are going to need to see financial statements when you apply for a loan.
+- Getting a business loan - Banks are going to need to see financial statements when you apply for a loan.
 Many lenders will look for a statement to show your expenses and revenue, otherwise known as an income statement.
 This is a document that you can easily get through bookkeeping.

-Bookkeeping also helps to catch financial mistakes.
-When bookkeeping, you are keeping a close eye on the transaction in your business, which means you will be able to catch things like; bank errors, invoicing mistakes like paying somebody twice, and sneaky subscription fees for services that you forgot to cancel.
+- Catching financial mistakes - When bookkeeping, you are keeping a close eye on the transaction in your business, which means you will be able to catch things like; bank errors, invoicing mistakes like paying somebody twice, and sneaky subscription fees for services that you forgot to cancel.

-It gives you a clear picture of where your money is going.
-Bookkeeping enables you to keep track of your expenses so you can budget better.
+- Provides a clear picture of where your money is going - Bookkeeping enables you to keep track of your expenses so you can budget better.
 It helps to understand your cash flow and to track how your business is growing over time and what months are busy or slow.